I'm Liam Foot

 I received the Subject Award for Physics when I completed my A-Levels

-I received the Governor's Award in Year 10 of school in response to my exceptional academic progress
+I received the Governor's Award in Year 10 of secondary school in response to my exceptional academic progress

 I was always very interested in solving problems.
 From a young age, I would disassemble and re-assemble any devices I could get my hands on, to learn how they worked.
 Electronics, furniture, whatever was around.